hosssu/Helsinki-city-bike-app/README.md

   * Filtering results to show different amount of results / page
 * Filtering the results by single station (departure or return)
 * Filtering the results in ascending or descending order by city, station, distance or duration.
+* Possibility to add new custom city bike journeys

 ## Station list view: